Icirain/test/project-zuoxx067/iteration1/docs/Iter1Checklist.md

 When everything above is as you want it or it is 11:55pm on Tuesday, it is time to submit!

-- [x ] I pushed this file and any changes resulting from this checklist.
+- [x] I pushed this file and any changes resulting from this checklist.

 _One more thing -- check that what you think you pushed was really pushed to github.
 If you can see it, we can see it.
 If you can't, we can't._